pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 Once you are happy with your settings, click the :btn:Save: button.

-## Event-level configuration
+### Event-level configuration

 This section explains how to set up SAML authentication on the event level.
 In order to activate the plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
 Click the :btn:Enable: button next to the "Presale SAML Authentication" plugin.

 A button :btn-icon:fa3-key: SAML: will now appear under in the sidebar menu.

-On this page, the actual authentication can be configured.

-`Checkout Explanation`
+Click that button in order to access the event-level SAML settings.

-"Since most users probably won't be familiar with why they have to authenticate to buy a ticket, you can provide them a small blurb here.
+Many users will not know the reason why they have to authenticate in order to make a purchase in your shop.
-Markdown is supported.

-`Attribute RegEx`
+Use the "Checkout Explanation" field to provide an explanation for the process and the reasoning behind it to be displayed in the shop.

+#### Using "Attribute RegEx" to further restrict possible attendees

-"By default, any successful authentication with the IdP will allow the user to proceed with their purchase.
+By default, any successful authentication with the IdP will allow the customer to proceed with their purchase.
-Should the allowed audience needed to be restricted further, a set of regular expressions can be used to do this.
+If you need to restrict the intended audience further, you can use the "Attribute RegEx" field to define a set of regular expressions to do this.
+The default regular expression is`{}`.

-    An Attribute RegEx of `{}` will allow any authenticated user to pass.
+This will allow any authenticated user to pass.

-    A RegEx of `{ "affiliation": "^(employee@pretix.eu|staff@pretix.eu)$" }` will only allow user to pass which have the `affiliation` attribute and whose attribute either matches `employee@pretix.eu` or `staff@pretix.eu`.
+If, for example, you edit the "Attribute RegEx" field to contain `{ "affiliation": "^(employee@pretix.eu|staff@pretix.eu)$" }`, then only customers who have the `affiliation` attribute and whose attribute matches `employee@pretix.eu` or `staff@pretix.eu` will be allowed to pass.

-    Please make sure that the attribute you are querying is also requested from the IdP in the first place - for a quick check you can have a look at the top of the page where all currently configured attributes are listed.

-`RegEx Fail Explanation`
+You can only query attributes that are requested by the IdP.
+The "Information" section at the top of this page lists all currently configured attributes.

-"Only used in conjunction with the above Attribute RegEx.
+The "RegEx Fail Explanation" field is only used in conjunction with the "Attribute RegEx" field described above.
-Should the user not pass the restrictions imposed by the regular expression, the user is shown this error message.
+Use it to define an error message which will be displayed to the customer if they do not pass the restrictions put into place by the regular expression.

-    If you are - for example in an university context - restricting access to students only, you might want to explain here that employees are not allowed to book tickets.
+For example, if you are organizing a university event and restricting access to students only, you can use the "RegEx Fail Explanation" field to explain that employees are not allowed to book tickets.

-`Ticket Secret SAML Attribute`
+#### Using "Ticket Secret SAML Attribute" to include a SAML attribute in the ticket secret

-"In very specific instances, it might be desirable that the ticket secret is not the randomly one generated by pretix but rather based on one of the user's attributes - for example their unique ID or access card number.
+pretix can use one of the customer's attributes to generate the ticket secret, for example their ID or access card number.

-    To achieve this, the name of a SAML attribute can be specified here.
+If you want pretix to generate ticket secrets this way, specify the SAML attribute under "Ticket Secret SAML Attribute".

-    It is however necessary to note that even with this setting in use, ticket secrets need to be unique.
+Ticket secrets still need to be unique.
-    This is why when this setting is enabled, the default, pretix-generated ticket secret is prefixed with the attributes value.
+If an attribute is specified in "Ticket Secret SAML attribute", pretix generates ticket secrets prefixed with the attribute value.

+For illustrative purposes, consider the following example:
-    Example: A user's `cardid` attribute has the value of `01189998819991197253`.
+A customer's `cardid` attribute has the value `01189998819991197253`.
-    The default random ticket secret would have been `yczygpw9877akz2xwdhtdyvdqwkv7npj`.
+With nothing specified under "Ticket Secret SAML attribute", the random ticket secret is `yczygpw9877akz2xwdhtdyvdqwkv7npj`.
-    The resulting new secret will now be `01189998819991197253_yczygpw9877akz2xwdhtdyvdqwkv7npj`.
+If you specify an attribute under "Ticket Secret SAML attribute", the full random ticket secret is `01189998819991197253_yczygpw9877akz2xwdhtdyvdqwkv7npj`.

-    That way, the ticket secret is still unique, but when checking into an event, the user can easily be searched and found using their identifier.
+This way, the ticket secret is still unique, but when checking into an event, the user can easily be searched and found using their identifier.

-### IdP-provided email addresses, names

-By default, pretix will only authenticate the user and not process the received data any further.

-However, there are a few exceptions to this rule.

-There are a few magic attributes that pretix will use to automatically populate the corresponding fields within the checkout process **and lock them out from user editing**.

-> -   `givenName` and `sn`: If both of those attributes are present and pretix is configured to collect the user's name, these attributes' values are used for the given and family name respectively.
-> -   `email`: If this attribute is present, the email address of the user will be set to the one transmitted through the attributes.

-The latter might pose a problem if the IdP is transmitting an `email` attribute which does contain a system-level mail address which is only used as an internal identifier but not as a real mailbox.
-In this case, please consider setting the `friendlyName` of the attribute to a different value than `email` or removing this field from the list of requested attributes altogether.

 ### Saving attributes to questions

-By setting the `internal identifier` of a user-defined question to the same name as a SAML attribute, pretix will save the value of said attribute into the question.
+You can save the value of a SAML attribute into the answer to a user-defined question.

-All the same as in the above section on email addresses, those fields become non-editable by the user.
+The answer will then be fixed and cannot be edited by the customer anymore.

+In order to set up a question this way, navigate to :navpath:Your event: → :fa3-ticket: Products → Questions.
+Click the :btn-icon:fa3-plus: Create a new question: button or click the edit button :btn-icon:fa3-wrench: next to an existing question.
+Switch to the :btn:Advanced: tab.
+Set the "Internal identifier" field to the same as the `name` of one of the SAML attributes that you defined under "Requested Attributes" in the global or organizer-level SAML settings.

-Please be aware that some specialty question types might not be compatible with the SAML attributes due to specific format requirements.
+Some more complex question types may not be compatible with SAML attributes due to format requirements.
-If in doubt (or if the checkout fails/the information is not properly saved), try setting the question type to a simple type like "Text (one line)".
+If you are unsure whether your question type is supported, or if you are encountering an error, switch to the :btn:General: tab and under "Question type", select "Text (one line)".

-## Notes and configuration examples
+## Configuration examples

+This section contains two examples for SAML configurations with which the "Requested Attributes" field in the global or organizer-level SAML settings could be populated.
+For more information on that field, see the section on [Choosing which attributes to request](presale-saml.md#choosing-which-attributes-to-request).

 ### Requesting SAML 1.0 and 2.0 attributes from an academic IdP